 You may design a beautiful package – but what if it doesn’t fit on the shelf?
 Or it’s hard to get on a pallet?
 Or the people at the warehouses or stores or shipping companies are confused about the contents?
-What if you design a beautiful package without considering the venue in which the package will be viewed by the downstream customer?
-Your packaging design should begin after you have thoroughly investigated the limitations of your distribution system and your market.
+What if you design a beautiful package without considering the venue where the downstream customer will view the package?
+Your package design should begin after you have thoroughly investigated the limitations of your distribution system and your market.

 Here are two of the major concerns and challenges that good package design can resolve:

 Packaging design that sells its product after the consumer gets it home, or evokes a feeling of quality, is what you want to achieve.
-Make sure your product is protected from damage and shipped in an appropriate manner for the retailer.
+Make sure the package design of your product protects it from damage and the product is shipped in an appropriate manner for the retailer.
 And show your logo all the way throughout the distribution channel.

 In Part 2, we will examine the retailer’s needs, the requirements of the shelf, and finally, getting creative!